 There are no women on the Board.
-There is one woman in senior executive positions in the Group.
-The proportion of women employees in the whole organisation is 25%.
+During the majority of the financial year, there was one woman in senior executive positions in the Group.
+The proportion of female employees in the whole organisation is 22%.

 Evaluation of the performance of Directors and Senior Executives